-- 2. Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads. - 3.
-Install the spark plug and tighten it to the specified torque.
+When installing the spark plug, always clean the gasket surface and use a new gasket.
+Wipe off any grime from the threads and tighten to the specified torque.

-Tightening torque:

-Spark plug:

-25 Nm (2.5 m · kgf, 18 ft · lbf)
+Tightening torque: Spark plug: 25 Nm (2.5 m•kg, 18 ft•lb) EBU00288